Tehran Stock Exchange: History

 Other complementary markets have also been established alongside the equities market.
 In 2003, the Tehran Metal Exchange (now called the Iran Mercantile Exchange after its merger with the Agricultural Exchange in 2006) was launched.
+On December 2005, the Securities Market Act of the Islamic Republic of Iran was ratified, marking a significant reform in the country’s capital market through the demutualization of its structure.
+In alignment with the 2005 reforms, Central Securities Depository of Iran was founded as an independent legal entity, tasked with providing centralized registry, custody, clearing, and settlement services for all financial instruments traded in Iran’s modern capital market.
 The Oil Bourse and the over-the-counter Farabourse were launched in 2008 followed in 2012 by the Energy/Electricity Bourse and the FOREX bourse.